ZhepeiWang/Root-Finder/README.md

 Therefore, when roots in an interval are required, our method performs far better.

 9. The library is also capable of efficiently counting the number of roots inside an interval, of which RPOLY is incapable.
-For 8-order polynomials, our roots counter only takes about $0.2\mu s$ under Intel i7-8700 CPU and $0.8\mu s$ under Intel i5-5200U CPU.
+For 8-order polynomials, our roots counter only takes about 0.2 microsecond under Intel i7-8700 CPU and 0.8 microsecond under Intel i5-5200U CPU.
 The time consumption for high order polynomial is extremely low as for those low order polynomials which have closed-form solutions.

 10. Furthur instruction set independent optimization can be done to get better performance.